 To make sure that guidelines conform to APA policy and format, BPA and the Committee on Professional Practice and Standards (COPPS) spend considerable time facilitating guidelines development and review, requiring significant collaboration and support among governance members and Practice staff.
 BPA closely collaborates with COPPS as guidelines come through the APA governance pipeline for development, review, revision and approval.

-As can be seen from the above guidelines list, COPPS has had a strenuous workload in 2009.
-Meeting only once in-person in May 2009, COPPS members reviewed a number of practice guidelines that are slated to expire within two years or ones that came to COPPS from BPA, having originated as a new business item at Council, including:
+As can be seen from the above guidelines list, COPPS has had a strenuous workload in 2010.
+Meeting twice in 2010, COPPS members reviewed a number of practice guidelines in progress and those that are slated to expire within two years or ones that came to COPPS from BPA, having originated as a new business item at Council, including:

 Structure and Function of an Interdisciplinary Team for Persons with Acquired Brain Injury